Scrutinizing the impact of the solar modulation on AMS-02 antiproton excess: Cosmic Ray propagation and antiproton local interstellar spectra

 \subsection{Cosmic ray propagation in the Milky Way}

 We employ the propagation model that combines the effects of diffusion and re-acceleration of CRs within the Milky Way~\cite{2007ARNPS..57..285S}.
 The propagation equation can be represented as

 where $\psi(\vec{r},p,t)$ is the phase space density distribution of CRs as a function of position $\vec{r}$, momentum $p$ and time $t$.
 The first term is the source of CR $q(\vec{r},p,t)$, while the second and third terms are the diffusion and re-accelerate process, respectively.
-Note that we ignore the convection effect ($\vec{V} = 0$)~\cite{2017PhRvD..95h3007Y, 2020JCAP...11..027Y}.
+Based on the studies~\cite{2017PhRvD..95h3007Y, 2020JCAP...11..027Y}, the diffusion with re-acceleration scenario performs significantly better than the diffusion with convection scenario.
+Therefore, we ignore the convection effect ($\vec{V} = 0$).
 The fourth term includes energy losses and adiabatic losses.
 The terms $\tau_f$ and $\tau_r$ represent the fragmentation and radioactive decay time, respectively.

 The diffusion process arises from the stochastic scattering of CR particles.
 Given by a broken power-law function of rigidity ($R=p/Ze$), the diffusion term in Eq.~\eqref{eq:propagation} can be described by the spatial diffusion coefficient $D_{xx}$,